Liviu23/BoxBot/README.md

 says whether to add the default implementations for IConfiguration, IDiscordLogger and ICommandHandler.

 ### 2. Configuring the bot
 #### Bot configuration
-You can change the configuration that the bot will have using box.Config
+You can change the configuration that the bot will have using box.Config or bot.Configuration
 ```csharp
 private static void ConfigureBot(Bot bot)
 {